danilosnt/danilosnt/README.md

 - 🎓 Currently pursuing Bachelor's degree in Software Engineering and Data Science

-- 💻 Work with the languages: Java (for backend and system development) and Swift (focused on iOS development)
+- 💻 Work with the languages: Java and Python (for backend and system development) and Swift (focused on iOS development)

 - 🛠️ Also use tools like PostgreSQL and MySQL (to databases management)